 ♦ Educates about 150 medical students annually

-♦ Active in basic science and clinical research
+♦ Active in basic science and clinical research, including outcomes research and economic evaluation

 QUICK VIDEO: Check us out on YouTube